Pregnant COVID vaccine: true and false

 My advice as a doctor of pharmacy: whether or not you want to be vaccinated, a good level of vitamin D ensures the right immune response, i.e. that your immune system doesn't overreact, either in the event of infection with COVID or following vaccination.

-During your pregnancy, and even post-partum, we recommend our menstrual briefs for comfort!
+During your pregnancy, and even post-partum, we recommend our menstrual pants for your comfort!

 Back to blog